MKShots/mkshots/README.md

 ## 👋 Hi there, I'm Meeth!

-I’m a former financial analyst turned data scientist, with a sharp eye for patterns and a soft spot for tech that makes life smarter.
+I’m a former financial analyst turned data scientist, with a sharp eye for patterns and an obsession for tech that makes life smarter.

 ---